 6. Student Advisor and Advisory Committee

-- Graduate School regulations regarding graduate student committees may be found in the Graduate School Bulletin under the heading "Rules Relating to Graduate Students."
+- School of Graduate Studies regulations regarding graduate student committees may be found in the School of Graduate Studies Bulletin under the heading "Rules Relating to Graduate Students."

 2. A student must be accepted by a professor as an advisee, or temporary advisee, at the beginning of a Master's program.